yalmip/yalmip.github.io/yalmip/tutorials/automaticdualization.md

 ### Comments

 Your solver has to be able to return both primal and dual variables for the reconstruction of variables to work.
-All SDP solvers support this, except [LMILAB].
+All SDP solvers do this, except [LMILAB].

 Primal matrices (\\(X\\) and \\(Y\\) in the examples above) must be defined in one simple call in order to enable detection of the primal structure.
 In other words, a constraint **[X>=0]** where **X** is defined with the code **x = sdpvar(10,1);X = [x(1) x(6);x(6) x(2)]** will not be categorized as a primal matrix, but as matrix constraint in dual form with three free variables.